msikma/mdrscr/readme.md

 }

 const runTest = async () => {
-  const items = await mandarakeSearch(testSearch, 'ja')
+  const results = await searchMain(testSearch, 'ja')
-  console.log(items)
+  console.log(results)
 }
 ```

-`mandarakeScraper()` returns a Promise, so if you're not using async/await you can set a `.then()` function instead.
-Once the Promise resolves, `items` contains an array of search results, e.g.:
+`searchMain()` returns a Promise, so if you're not using async/await you can set a `.then()` function instead.
+Once the Promise resolves, `results.entries` contains an array of search results, e.g.:

 ```
 { searchDetails: